With Nancy Clark’s Sports Nutrition Guidebook, you’ll learn how to…

 Here’s some of the new information in the Sixth Edition:

-Here’s what’s new since the fifth edition in 2013:
+Here’s what’s new after 2013 (when the fifth edition was released):

 Aging- ways to fight back